Disentangled Pre-training for Image Matting: Related works

 \section{Related works}

-\paragraph{Natural Image Matting}
+\paragraph{Natural image matting}

-Traditional natural image matting can be summarized as two categories, sampling-based and propagation-based.
-Sampling-based methods~\cite{chuang2001bayesian,shahrian2013improving,gastal2010shared} collected foreground and background color samples to generate alpha of unknown region.
-Propagation-based methods~\cite{levin2007closed, lee2011nonlocal, chen2013knn} used neighboring pixels and estimated the alpha matte of the unknown region by propagating the alpha from the foreground and background regions.
+Traditional natural image matting can be summarized into two categories, sampling-based and propagation-based.
+Sampling-based methods~\cite{chuang2001bayesian,shahrian2013improving,gastal2010shared} collected foreground and background colour samples to generate alpha of unknown region.
+Propagation-based methods~\cite{levin2007closed, lee2011nonlocal, chen2013knn} used neighbouring pixels and estimated the alpha matte of the unknown region by propagating the alpha from the foreground and background regions.

 Until recently, common matting approaches are divided into two parts: trimap-based and trimap-free.
 Most methods~\cite{lu2019indices, hou2019context, xu2017deep} took trimap as input to provide regional information.
 DIM~\cite{xu2017deep} introduced the most popular matting dataset Composition-1k and a two-stage encoder-decoder network with trimap as an additional input.
 Alphagan~\cite{lutz2018alphagan} presented a generative adversarial network for matting to predict alpha.
-SampleNet ~\cite{tang2019learning} applied sampling methods to matting task.
+SampleNet ~\cite{tang2019learning} applied sampling methods to the matting task.
 A novel end-to-end natural image matting method GCA~\cite{li2020natural} was proposed with a guided contextual attention module.
 External semantic information was incorporated into the model in SIM~\cite{sun2021semantic} to obtain a better alpha matte.
 As the first transformer-based matting model, Matteformer~\cite{park2022matteformer} introduced a prior token that participates in the self-attention mechanism.
-TransMatting~\cite{cai2022transmatting} modeled transparent objects with a big receptive field.
+TransMatting~\cite{cai2022transmatting} modelled transparent objects with a big receptive field.